enikey87/otel-esm-examples/fastify-default/README.md

 # fastify with default import

-This is a demonstration of using fastify with a default import and the resulting crash when the instrumentation attempts to patch the module.
+This is a demonstration of Fastify being successfully patched through the default export when using `@opentelemetry/instrumentation-fastify`.